henley-regatta/adventofcode2020/README.md

   * `day16part2.py` - "A simple extension of part 1".
 Not really: needs part 1 validation and output but then needs to go further to deduce the field-column mappings based on the rules, which involves a sudoku-like approach to reducing what isn't a system of equations but mathematically is close to it.
 Solution arrived at by seeing one input column having only one possible field mapping and going from there.
 And working out and implementing at least 2, possibly 3, different ways to assign potential rules to input columns....
   * `day17part1.py` - AKA "Conway's Life is too simple, here's a 3d version".
 Deeply unsatisfying to implement as it's just more grinding it out and utterly failing to interpret the "sample data" provided because it'd been clipped.
 But...
 I did get the right answer.
   * `day17part2.py` - Oh just extend to 4 dimensions now.
 I took the easy way out and just added dimensions to each of my functions keeping the algorithm identical; I can tell this isn't a solution that scales effectively but I'm waaay past caring.
 It works, it gets me an answer in acceptable time (well under a minute), it'll do.
 I have no inclination to tackle it in another language.
+  * `day18part1.py` - This is a simple-math-with-odd-precedence-rules problem.
+More an exercise in tokenisation and executing a sequence correctly but fairly interesting and satisfying to resolve.

 ## grr peer pressure